- Don't assume your small business is too small for hackers; they target any business with weak cybersecurity, not just large corporations.

 Another security mistake small businesses tend to make is not evaluating their security needs before implementing a strategy.
 Although you need security in your business, you must first identify its security needs.
 The security requirements of every company differ from another.
 For example, your workers may need a company ID badge to authorize their access and identify them within the office.
 Whereas installing surveillance cameras and hiring physical security may be the best option for owning a jewelry store.
 Therefore, you should take the time to assess your business to identify your security loopholes and implement the right solutions.
 Failing to do so makes your business vulnerable and a suitable target for malicious actors.

-- Lack of a screening process
+Lack of a Screening Process

 Trust is a vital component of your business.
 You need to trust your workers to ensure that they will not only get the work done but ensure the security and safety of the workplace.
 This is why you need to include screening of potential candidates in your recruitment processes.
 However, this is another security measure several small businesses mistakenly do not prioritize.
 Implementing a clear screening process would ensure that you hire workers that do not pose a risk to your business’s safety.
 You avoid hiring criminals, dishonest persons, and fraud, to name a few.